 25. Keep your batteries in your sleeping bag overnight

-In the night, put your all accessories, clothes and other things into your bag.
+In the night, put your all accessories, clothes, and other things into your bag.
 Put batteries in your sleeping bag because cold may damage your battery life.
-These 25 points cover most of the necessary information, but if you want to more information, please mail us at firstname.lastname@example.org or directly call on +9779851052413.
+These 25 points cover most of the necessary information about Everest Base Camp Trek, but if you want more information, please mail us at firstname.lastname@example.org or directly call on +9779851052413.
 We are available 24/7 to provide information to you.
-Also, you can contact us for trekking, tour, peak climbing, expedition, and jungle safari in Nepal, Bhutan and Tibet.
+Also, you can contact us for trekking, tour, peak climbing, expedition, and jungle safari in Nepal, Bhutan, and Tibet.

 APPROACHING SHIVAPURI PEAK FROM BUDANILKANTA

 Shivapuri Peak is the best route for hiking around Kathmandu Valley.
 To reach the gate of the Shivapuri National Park at Buddhanilkantha; find minivan transport along the road that fronts the Nepal Airlines Corporation building (formerly the Royal Nepal Airlines Corporation and still referred to as “RNAC”); near the gate to New Road where there are many street vendors.
 This minivan staging area lies to the west of Tundikhel Parade Ground.
 You will need to find the minivan to Budhanilkantha or Mohan Pokhari.
 The one that goes to Mohan Pokhari delivers passengers at the gate of the park itself.
 An onward van to Mohan Pokhari can also be transferred to from vans ending at Budhanilkantha.